Skip to main content

 Authorization: {ENV_ID}

-The endpoint returns a large JSON document containing JVM, thread, GC, connection pool, and health information for that pod.
-The top-level fields of a sample response are as follows:
+The endpoint returns a large JSON containing JVM, thread, GC, connection pool, and health information for that pod.
+The top-level fields of the sample response are as follows:

 {